Azure-Samples/kubernetes-offer-samples/README.md

 # Azure Marketplace Kubernetes offer samples

-This repository contains samples for creating an Azure Marketplace Kubernetes offer.
+This repository contains samples for creating Kubernetes Applications in Azure Marketplace.

 ## Samples in this repo